rui314/chibicc/README.md

     -cc1 run the cc1 function needs -cc1-input and -cc1-output parameters
     -fuse-ld to specify other linker than ld used by default -x Specify the language of the following input files.
-        Specify the language of the following input files.
         Permissible languages include: c assembler none
         'none' means revert to the default behavior of guessing the language based on the file's extension.